 If you go to Washington D.C. make sure to visit the White House Visitor Center.
 While you need an invitation to visit the White House, the White House Visitor Center is free and offers fun exhibitions to enjoy with your kids such as the foods that some American presidents ordered.
-Ready to start this tour of with us?
+Ready to start this tour with us?

 Presidents’ Tableware | White House

-If you have the chance to visit the White House in Washington D.C. , make sure to have a look at the beautiful tableware.
+If you have the chance to visit the White House in Washington D.C., make sure to have a look at the beautiful tableware.
 Choose the design that you like the most and imagine, for one moment, how grandiose the state dinners are.
 Our Teuko family could not decide whether we would set table with President’s Clinton golden plates or with President Lincoln’s beautifully illustrated plates.
 Which set would you use?

 Presidents’ Favorite Foods | White House Visitor Center

 Not far from the iconic home of the American Presidents, there is the White House Visitor Center.
 The White House Visitor Center is free and accessible anytime you want during their operating hours.
-They have complementary artefacts and very fun facts exhibited there, such as the foods that some American presidents ordered.
+They have complementary artifacts and very fun facts exhibited there, such as the foods that some American presidents ordered.

-Here the photographs we took and the retranscription we made from this exhibition, hoping you will enjoy this as well, wherever you are in the world!
+Here are the photographs we took and the retranscription we made from this exhibition, hoping you will enjoy this as well, wherever you are in the world!

-“After President Garfield was shot in 1881 (President Garfield was the 20th president of the United States, serving from March 4, 1881 until his death by assassination six and a half months later), doctors suggested that the president’s favorite squirrel soup might revive his appetite.
-In the White House cookbook from 1894, steward Hugo Ziemann recommended using ‘THREE OR FOUR GOOD-SIZED SQUIRRELS’ and declared the soup to be ‘very good’.”
+“After President Garfield was shot in 1881 (President Garfield was the 20th president of the United States, serving from March 4, 1881, until his death by assassination six and a half months later), doctors suggested that the president’s favorite squirrel soup might revive his appetite.
+In the White House cookbook from 1894, steward Hugo Ziemann recommended using ‘THREE OR FOUR GOOD-SIZED SQUIRRELS’ and declared the soup to be ‘very good.”

 Ulysses S. Grant was an American soldier and politician who served as the 18th president of the United States from 1869 to 1877.
 “A military man of simple tastes, President Grant brought an army quartermaster to run the White House kitchen, but First Lady Julia Grant soon replaced him with Italian steward Valentino Melah.
 Melah considered plain rice pudding, the presidents’ favorite dessert, TOO UNSOPHISTICATED FOR THE WHITE HOUSE, and experimented with more complicated versions.”